deependhamecha/ctwitter/README.md

 [Full View](https://bitbucket.org/repo/8GnbyA/images/2025643578-ArchofCtwitter.jpg)

-### If all above files are available then lets started. ###
+### If all above files are available then lets get started. ###

 * Install XAMPP
  Then start 'Apache' and 'MySQL' (Note: Your MySQl port should be configured at 3306).
-Open your favourite browser and type 'localhost/phpmyadmin' (If you have configured before then login with root privileges).
+Open your favourite browser and type 'http://localhost/phpmyadmin' (If you have configured before then login with root privileges).
 Then Select 'Databases' and Create Database with name 'twitterdb'.

 * Install JDK 8.